Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

 it is set to 1, which gives a standard rigid bone.
 The higher this setting (max is 32), the smoother the bone, but the heavier the pose calculations...

-Each bone's ends are mapped to its "virtual" Bezier curve's :ref:`"auto" <curve-handle_type-auto>` handle.
+Each bone's ends are mapped to its "virtual" Bézier curve's :ref:`"auto" <curve-handle_type-auto>` handle.
 Therefore, you cannot control their direction, but you can change their "length" using the *In* and *Out* numeric fields,